hasaninb6340/Women-Enterpnership-predication-and-deployment-by-flask/README.md

 After this remove variable with high coorelaetion and in next step split data into tsting and training data For predication use linear regression
 Then use pickle to save model
+# Flask
-import same model in flask and apply all the step that are performed in above use case At end render index.html imdex.html is placed in templates folder
+import same model in flask and apply all the step that are performed in above use case
+# index.html
+At end render index.html
+index.html is placed in templates folder